nickfargo/state/_includes/content/docs/concepts/inheritance.md

 ##### Under the hood

 When an accessor method (`person.state`) is called, it first checks the context object (`person`) to ensure that it has its own accessor method.
 If it does not, and is instead attempting to inherit the accessor (`state`) of a prototype, then an empty state implementation is automatically created for the inheritor, which in turn generates a corresponding new accessor method (`person.state`), to which the original call is then forwarded.
+The new state tree of `person` will consist only of an empty root state, but this is sufficient to allow the object to inherit from any of its protostates.

 The inheritor may adopt a protostate as its current state just as it would with a state of its own.
 When that happens, a temporary, lightweight **virtual state** is created within the state implementation of the inheritor, acting as a stand-in for the protostate.
 Virtual states exist only so long as they are active; once the object transitions elsewhere, any virtual states consequently rendered inactive are automatically destroyed.